spiffe/go-spiffe/v2/examples/spiffe-jwt-using-proxy/README.md

 When `ParseAndValidate` returns an error, the server returns an `Unauthorized` status.
 Otherwise, the request continues normal processing.

 ## That is it!
 As we can see the go-spiffe library allows your application avoiding to deal with the implementation details of the Workload API.
-You just create the SVID sources you need and then ask the library for what you need in an ergonomic fashion.
+You just create the SVID sources and then simply ask the library for what you need.

 ## Building
 To build the client workload: